Best Price Promise

 Swindon (Wilts) to Reading train times

-From Swindon (Wilts) to Reading, take the fastest train in 25m, typically 30m.
-Daily, 66 trains depart from Swindon (Wilts), with the first at 06:11 and the last at 23:15.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Swindon (Wilts) to Reading on the fastest train in 25 minutes, usually 30 minutes.
+Each day, 68 trains leave from Swindon (Wilts), starting at 06:11 and ending at 23:15.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 DepartsArrivesOperator